When: 16th of October from 7:30 to 10:30 PM

 What is Piano to Forte and what can I expect from going there?

-Benefitconcert.
+Piano to Forte is a Benefitconcert.
 The benefit is for the German Bone Marrow Transplant association (www.dkms.de).
 The DKMS helps finding matching donors for patients with Leukemia or Autoimmune diseases.
 This is often times very hard because on average only 1 person within a million can be a suitable bone marrow donor.
 The concert aims at raising awareness about the topic and hopes to convince you to become a potential bone marrow donor.

 The evening will have about 18 music performances, each between 2 and 10 minutes.
 Most of the performers are Jacobs students, but there are also three external guests.
 Ingo for example will play the Chinese Qin in cooperation with Plamen who will improvise on the piano and add effects with the computer.
 The performances are sorted by loudness!
 We'll start with the most silent piece and increase the volume until reaching the rock stars.
 After the intermission, we'll decrease the volume again until reaching almost total silence again.
 The evening aims at making the performances as diverse and interesting as possible.
 Scroll further down to find a list of all the performances!